 Not all relationships are healthy relationships.
 Some relationships cause emotional and/or physical harm.
 Therapy can also help you to uncouple.

 Seek out a therapist if you need support in moving toward a more positive and healthy relationship with your significant other.
-If you think individual therapy with a focus on your relationship might be right for you, you are welcome to call (760) 930-0886 to set up a consultation with me, Rakefet Benderly PH.D, a Carlsbad psychologist.
+If you think individual therapy with a focus on your relationship might be right for you, you are welcome to call (760) 930-0886 to set up an appointment with me, Rakefet Benderly PH.D, a Carlsbad psychologist.
 Together, we can heal in connection.

 Therapy offered in Hebrew and English.